Ether-L/Ether-L.github.io/README.md

-# lin-ether.github.io
+#Ether

-This is a personal website of mine.
+This is a personal blog of mine.